 H D Skinner Annex

 The H D Skinner Annex began its life as the Dunedin North Post Office in 1879.
 It was designed by William Henry Clayton.

-When the post office moved across the road, Shone McFarlane of the Otago Art Society lobbied for the Dunedin City Council (DCC) to take ownership of the now-empty building.
+When the post office moved across the road, Shona McFarlane of the Otago Art Society lobbied for the Dunedin City Council (DCC) to take ownership of the now-empty building.
 The DCC then leased it out to the Otago Art Society until 2007.